ClarissaSun/Longitudinal-evolution-prediction-AD-shap/README.md

 ### Data overview

-Data used in the preparation of this article were obtained from the [Alzheimer’s Disease Neuroimaging Initiative (ADNI) database](adni.loni.usc.edu).
+Data used in the preparation were obtained from the [Alzheimer’s Disease Neuroimaging Initiative (ADNI) database](adni.loni.usc.edu).
 The data we used from ADNI consists of:

 <p align="left" width="100%">
     <img width="50%" src="Figure/data_description.png">